API & endpoints

 Generated, checksum-pinned views over the corpus.
 Regenerated deterministically; consumed by the analysis hub and the advisor.

-Two read-only MCP servers (stdio JSON-RPC) let agents query the corpus through one governed, checksum-verified interface — every response carries provenance.
+One read-only MCP server, apeiris-mcp (stdio JSON-RPC), lets agents query the whole corpus through a single governed interface — 42 tools in six groups, two fail-closed integrity gates (manifest Ed25519 signature + per-artifact SHA-256), provenance on every reply.
 From the apeiris-control-core repo: · Full MCP reference →

 | get_technique / get_mitigation / get_tactic / get_case_study | Fetch one ATLAS object by id (full detail + provenance). |